-They’ve been able to do this though a combination of small lifestyle changes including; buying food in bulk, bringing their own containers and bags to shops, buying locally grown food from the farmers market, composting their food scraps and pet poo, and buying secondhand clothes made from natural fibers.
+They’ve been able to do this though a combination of small changes, from buying food in bulk, bringing their own containers and bags to shops, buying locally grown food from the market, composting their food scraps and pet poo, and buying secondhand clothes made from natural fibres.

 KEY TAKEAWAYS FROM "LIFE WITH LESS WASTE"

 - The average household in Australia produces three 3-bedroom houses worth of waste a year.

 - Food packaging is a big part of our waste – choose stores that allow you to bring your own containers and bags.